The artist, the engineer and the emotional divorce.

 Third, employ a qualified therapist.
 A therapist is best situated to help you navigate an emotional divorce.
 However, finding the right therapist is often difficult.
 A good fit is a must for therapy to be therapeutic and a bad fit can be harmful.
 Rely on friends, family or your physician for a referral.

-Let our exceptional legal team help you . . .,
+We want to help you manage your situation.
+Let our exceptional legal team help you . . .

 By: Daniel Findling